Alaska Sea Grant's Marine Education Resources

 For more information, see COSEE Alaska's news item on Ocean SEANET.

-A consortium of state marine research organizations will use a $2.5 million grant from the National Science Foundation (NSF) to foster awareness of ocean issues amid a changing Alaska climate.
-The award establishes Alaska as a Center for Ocean Science Education Excellence (COSEE), one of twelve such centers nationwide, created by NSF in recent years, with a theme of People, Oceans and Climate Change.
+In 2008, a consortium of state marine research organizations used a $2.5 million grant from the National Science Foundation (NSF) to create the Alaska Center for Ocean Science Education Excellence.
 Visit COSEE Alaska on the Web.

 In summer 2007, Nome Marine advisory agent Heidi Herter took part in a research cruise from Dutch Harbor to Nome.
 Read her journal entries as she reports on scientists and their work aboard the Oshoro maru.